nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/skills/README.md

 ## 💾 Datasets used & green measures

 - `greenSkillsCollection_en.csv`: A dataset of ESCO's green skills as downloaded on the 24th April 2023.
 This is stored on S3 [here](`s3://prinz-green-jobs/inputs/data/green_skill_lists/esco/greenSkillsCollection_en.csv`).
-- `esco_data_formatted.csv`: The formatted version of ESCO's full skills taxonomy as downloaded from July 2022.
-This was formatted by running [this script from the ojd_daps_skills repo](https://github.com/nestauk/ojd_daps_skills/blob/dev/ojd_daps_skills/pipeline/skill_ner_mapping/esco_formatting.py).
 - `Occupations_for_all_green_topics.csv`: The O\*NET green topics per occupation dataset downloaded from [here](https://www.onetonline.org/search/green_topics/) on 07/07/23.
 The report describing this data can be found [here](https://www.onetcenter.org/reports/Green_Topics.html).

 Green measures based of the skills in job adverts are as follows: